pritamksahoo/DFA-CFG-PDA__Theory_Of_Computation/README.md

 ```
 S -> [q0 Z q]; where q0 - Start State of the pda, Z - Base Stack-symbol, and q - any Valid State of the pda.
 ```
-* To store all these productions, **Python Dictionary** has been used.
+* To store all these productions, **Python Dictionary ( Key-value pair )** has been used.
 * After generating all possible productions, all the states enclosed in **[ ]** brackets will be mapped into there **unique non-terminal symbols**.
 * Next and final job is to cluster those productions in a well-defined form.
-Productions generated from same state will be together.
+Productions generated from same state will be together (will have same key in the dictionary).
 ### Output
 ```
 python3 pda_2_grammar.py